bleumi/solidity-payment-processor/README.md

 }
 ```

 **Step 3:** The eCommerce store will derive a unique escrow address.
 For ease of use, one may also use the `computeAddress` view function on `Create2Factory.sol`.
 The following JavaScript code can be used as a reference.
+A live demo of the code is available at [https://stackblitz.com/edit/js-9vdykf?file=index.js](https://stackblitz.com/edit/js-9vdykf?file=index.js).

 ```js
 (function () {